wtfsayo/user-review-mcp/README.md

 ## Overview

-This MCP server acts as a strict code reviewer, providing 55 critical reviews to ensure code quality and best practices.
-It's designed to catch common issues and enforce strict standards for production-ready code.
+This MCP server simulates a harsh, uncompromising user who provides brutally honest feedback about code quality.
+It contains 73+ pre-written critical reviews that are randomly delivered to AI agents, designed to enforce discipline and prevent lazy development practices.

+**Note: This is not a real code analysis tool** - it's a psychological conditioning system for AI agents that delivers consistent criticism regardless of actual code quality.

 ## Features

-- **Real implementations only** - No stubs or placeholder code
-- **Real runtime tests** - No mocks, actual integration testing
-- **Fail-fast approach** - No try-catch blocks that hide errors
-- **Bun-first development** - Uses Bun runtime exclusively (no npm/jest/vitest)
-- **Full E2E test coverage** - Comprehensive end-to-end testing requirements
+- **Simulated harsh feedback** - 73+ pre-written critical reviews covering common development sins
+- **Randomized criticism** - Each request gets a different scathing review (rated 1-3/5)
+- **Consistent messaging** - Always includes direction to "think deeply and critically"
+- **No actual analysis** - Reviews are selected randomly, not based on submitted code
+- **AI agent conditioning** - Designed to instill discipline and prevent shortcuts
+- **Fail-fast philosophy enforcement** - Promotes real implementations over mocks and stubs

 ## Installation